 Davis is also home to the second closest subway, or ‘T’, stop to campus.
 From Davis you can reach Cambridge, train stations and airports, and of course the city of Boston.
 A trip from Davis Square to the Boston Common will take you about 20 minutes.

-The MBTA’s Red Line will take you from Davis Square to Park Street, home of the Boston Common and the Massachusetts Statehouse.
+The MBTA’s Green and Red Lines will take you to Park Street, home of the Boston Common and the Massachusetts State House.
 From here, you can walk almost anywhere in the city of Boston.
-A stroll down the block will lead you to the theater district, home to off-broadway productions, or to a vibrant Chinatown.
+A stroll down the block will lead you to the theater district, home to off-Broadway productions, or to a vibrant Chinatown.
 If you head towards the harbor, you can visit the Boston Aquarium or explore the city’s seaport.
-Further north is (appropriately) the North End - Boston’s Little Italy where every doorway is an opportunity for an amazing meal and the best cannolis are filled with ricotta.
+Further north is (appropriately) the North End, Boston’s Little Italy, where every doorway is an opportunity for an amazing meal and the best cannolis are filled with ricotta.

-A quick transfer at the Park Street station will put you on the Green Line and on track to Boston’s Back Bay.
-Once a literal bay, it was filled in during the 19th century and is now Boston’s shopping hub, home to Newbury Street, the Prudential Center and Copley Square.
-You can catch a Sox game at Fenway Park (or ‘pahk’ depending on who you ask), attend the annual Tufts night at the Boston Pops orchestra or cash in (so to speak) your free admission to the Museum of Fine Arts.
+A quick transfer at the Park Street station will put you on track to Boston’s Back Bay.
+Once a literal bay, it was filled in during the 19th century and is now Boston’s shopping hub, home to Newbury Street, the Prudential Center, and Copley Square.
+You can catch a Sox game at Fenway Park (or ‘pahk’ depending on who you ask), attend the annual Tufts night at the Boston Pops orchestra, or cash in (so to speak) your free admission to the Museum of Fine Arts.

 There are countless places to eat, tons of things to explore, and endless adventures to be had in America’s biggest college town.